MorElf7/search-engine/README.md

 ### PageRank Implementation

 There is also my own implementation of the famous PageRank algorithm.
+Download these [files](https://github.com/MorElf7/search-engine/tree/master/pagerank) to try it out.

-To run, execute the following command
+To run, requires at least Python 3.7, execute the following command

 ```bash
 python pagerank.py [input] [lambda] [tau] [inlinks_output] [pagerank_output] [k]